expo/expo/packages/expo-updates/README.md

 #### Returns

-An `Promise` that resolves to an object with the following keys:
+A `Promise` that resolves to an object with the following keys:

 - **isAvailable (_boolean_)** -- `true` if an update is available, `false` if you're already running the most up-to-date JS bundle.
 - **manifest (_object_)** -- If `isAvailable` is true, the manifest of the available update.
 Undefined otherwise.